 - Follow the blue line of pollen tube growth of the flowers that opened that day.

-- From the moment these flowers are fertilized at 10-50%, you have enough fruit for an optimal harvest.
+- From the moment these flowers are well fertilized, you have enough fruit for an optimal harvest.

 - On this date, you can start applying your thinning product on flowers (ATS in conventional or Lime sulfur in organic), to remove all the other flowers.